 What is Volcano

-- more efficient scheduling performance
+- More efficient scheduling

-- no intrusive support for mainstream computing frameworks
+- Non-intrusive support for mainstream computing frameworks

-Rich scheduling strategy
+Rich scheduling policies

 - Fair-share scheduling

 - Topology-based scheduling

 - Resource reservation